The Process of Creating a Bronze Sculpture

 covered inside and out.
 Next, while the slurry is still wet, it is coated with a silicon sand.

-This will then be put up on a shelf to dry.
-The process will happen usually two more times,
+All the individual pieces will then be put up on a shelf to dry.

-until a strong, thick shell is built up.
+The process will happen usually two more times, until a strong, thick shell is built up.

-Here you see the main part of the sculpture, with it's finished shell, which is a bright
+Here is the main part of the sculpture, with it's finished, dried shell, is a bright yellow at this point.

-yellow at this point.
 The next step, after the shells are thoroughly dried, is to place

-them in a large kiln, where the intense heat melts the wax, which flows down and out,
+where the intense heat melts the wax, which flows down and out,

-and is burned out of the shell.
 Because the shell is quite large, it has been wrapped

 These two photos show the furnace where the bronze bars are being melted,